-Student Housing & Residential Life currently has Faculty-in-Residence spaces in Moody Towers, Cougar Village 1, Cougar Village 2, Cougar Place and University Lofts/Bayou Oaks.
-Throughout our residential communities, there are a variety of living-learning options students choose from to increase their learning within and beyond the classroom.
+Student Housing & Residential Life currently has Faculty-in-Residence spaces in Moody Towers, Cougar Village 1, Cougar Village 2, Cougar Place, and University Lofts/Bayou Oaks.
+Throughout our residential communities, there are various living-learning options students choose from to increase their learning within and beyond the classroom.
 Living-learning communities are where students, who live together, also participate in a similar academic or theme-based experience.
 Examples include, but are not limited to: engineering, business, sustainability, honors, students in recovery, and HRM.
-For FIR who are placed in residence halls with these types of communities, this provides an opportunity to interact with a small group of students who all share either a special interest, major, or academic theme interest.
+For FIR, which are placed in residence halls with these types of communities, this provides an opportunity to interact with a small group of students who all share either a special interest, major, or academic theme interest.

-If you are a current University of Houston faculty member interested in joining the Faculty in Residence program, please view the Faculty in Residence Position Description and Application (our FIR positions are filled for the 2019-2020 Academic year).
+If you are a current University of Houston faculty member interested in joining the Faculty in Residence program, please contact Lin Crowson, Assistant Director for Residential Life, at firstname.lastname@example.org.